-118 D. Zegart, Senior Fellow at the Climate Investigations Center, Interview, The Real News Network, ExxonMobil Investigation Reminiscent of Tobacco Wars of 1990s,

-1.5 degrees Celsius above pre-industrial levels.
-The 1.5 degree Celsius limit is a significantly safer defense line against the worst impacts of a changing climate.
-Additionally, the agreement aims to strengthen the ability to deal with the impacts of climate change.119
+118 D. Zegart, Senior Fellow at the Climate Investigations Center, Interview, The Real News Network, ExxonMobil Investigation Reminiscent of Tobacco Wars of 1990s, impacts of a changing climate.
+Additionally, the agreement aims to strengthen the ability to deal with the impacts of climate change.
+119

-The Paris Agreement is a show of international cooperation, and it "sent a powerful signal to global markets, hastening the transition away from fossil fuels and to a clean energy economy."120
+The Paris Agreement is a show of international cooperation, and it "sent a powerful signal to global markets, hastening the transition away from fossil fuels and to a clean energy economy."
+120

-The Paris Agreement is the first environmental treaty to explicitly acknowledge that parties should respect and promote human rights in addressing climate change.
-121 The reference to human rights is found in the preamble:
+The Paris Agreement is the first environmental treaty to explicitly acknowledge that parties should respect and promote human rights in addressing climate change.121 The reference to human rights is found in the preamble: